Jaidevthakurani/pupy/README.md

 ## FAQ

-> Does the server work on windows?
+> Does the server work on Windows?

 Pupy has not been tested on Windows.
 Theoretically, it should work on any platform that supports Docker and Docker Compose.
 However, you will need to adapt the Docker Compose installation instructions for the Windows platform.